mkrish14/itcs6155_group14/README.md

  'Select Metric Header Short',
  'Table_Names'

- - We had renamed a few columns for our convenience
+ - We have renamed a few columns for our convenience
  - Since the column by name "County" had a preceding label "|County" we cleaned the data by removing the preceeding labels.
  - Since the date column was a string, we converted the entire column to a Pandas DateTime object.
  - We performed label encoding on the categorical data type objects to convert them into int data type.
  - As a last step of preprocessing we converted all the NaN values of the "difference" columns to zeroes.

+The **EDA Dashboard** has been created using Google Datastudio.

+The data for plotting is stored in the *Google Cloud Storage Bucket*, which is later on imported to the DataStudio.

+We have plotted three different plot to visualize the data:
+- **Line plot** (along with a trendline which is exponential).
+- A **GeoPlot/GeoMap Plot** which indicates which regions of the United States are affected more.*(The number below depict the running sum)*
+- A **Pie Chart** which shows how much percentage of People with Confirmed Active COVID-19 Cases are present and number of Deaths in the US.

 <!-- ## size of data - data must be “big” data (millions of records) -->